tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 1. app.get home route
 2. its just the code that fires off when someone wants to access this route.

-## But first lets fix our Server up alittle
+## But first lets fix our Server up a little

 - Instead of starting our server with node.
 - We are going to use nodemon